geem-lab/overreact-guide/src/tutorial.md

 ### 2.1: The header

-The current version v1.1.0 produces a header like this:
+The current version v1.1.0 produces a header similar to the following one:

 ```
 ╔═══════════════════════════════════════════════════════════════════════════════════════════════════════╗